 But then there’s fruitarianism (also known as “30 bananas a day“), which is 80 percent carbohydrates.
 And Michael Arnstein, the most visible leader of the movement, won the Vermont 100-miler and has run several other incredible times at that distance.

 And of course, there’s “plain old” veganism, which today I’ll call “plant-based,” to remove any moral or ethical connotation.
 Ultramarathon great Scott Jurek eats what appears to be a pretty traditionally-balanced vegan diet.
 Then there’s Brendan Brazier, Thrive author and former pro Ironman triathlete, who also eats plant-based, but focuses more on raw and alkaline-forming foods.

 How can such wildly differing diets all produce healthy people, elite athletes even?

 The only logical conclusion is that the mix of nutrients you eat simply doesn’t matter all that much.
-(Which is why its ridiculous to obsess over nutrition numbers.)
+(Which is why I try not to obsess over nutrition numbers.)

 What these diets have in common is that every one of them focuses on whole foods and avoids processed food.
 That’s what you have to do to make your diet healthy.

 A little bit of bad news for anyone who subsists on the Subway/Chipotle/you-name-it-restaurant diet: